lockerstock/github-actions/cleanup-ghcr/README.md

 <!-- action-docs-description -->
 ## Description

-Processes through all GitHub Container Registry images to determine which images to delete from the registry to cleanup unused and old images.
+Processes through all GitHub Container Registry images to determine which images to delete from the registry to cleanup unused and old images-.

 <!-- action-docs-description -->